istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/lightstep/index.md

 Istio captures traces at a configurable trace sampling percentage.
 To learn how to modify the trace sampling percentage, visit the [Distributed Tracing trace sampling section](/docs/tasks/observability/distributed-tracing/mesh-and-proxy-config/#customizing-trace-sampling).

-When using SNCO, we do not recommend reducing the trace sampling percentage below 100%.
-To handle a high traffic mesh, consider scaling up the size of your satellite pool.
+When using Cloud Observability, we do not recommend reducing the trace sampling percentage below 100%.
+To handle a high-traffic mesh, consider scaling up the size of your satellite pool.

 ## Cleanup

-If you are not planning any follow-up tasks, remove the Bookinfo sample application and any SNCO secrets from your cluster.
+If you are not planning any follow-up tasks, remove the Bookinfo sample application and any Cloud Observability secrets. from your cluster.

 1. To remove the Bookinfo application, refer to the [Bookinfo cleanup](/docs/examples/bookinfo/#cleanup) instructions.

-1. Remove the secret generated for SNCO:
+1. Remove the secret generated for Cloud Observability:

 {{< text bash >}}
 $ kubectl delete secret lightstep.cacert